 “All these goddamn events are sold out!”

 You waited too long.
-And some of these events sold out last year and producers rolled the tickets over to 2021.
-In this town, we buy our tickets early (and much cheaper first-tier pricing).
+In this town, they buy our tickets early (and much cheaper first-tier pricing).

 If you are looking for tickets for a particular event, post as such on the Facebook page for the event.
 Mark yourself as Going for the event so you’ll get alerts if someone posts that they have a ticket available.
 As the weekend develop, people decide which parties they are or aren’t going to and will unload their tickets.